weeloong93/Freeberg/README.md

 As business students, we want to be able to analyze live data and produce relevant analytics for the many finance projects that we do, and especially - for free.

 ##Definition of the Problem
 While the financial industry has many applications which do financial analytics (e.g. Bloomberg), they are extremely costly and unaffordable for students such as us.
-The problem occurs when stocks have to be compared between one another and shown in a graphical format.Extracting data from Yahoo Finance individually and across multiple stocks becomes a tedious process as one has to manually extract the data for each stock .
+The problem occurs when stocks have to be compared between one another and shown in a graphical format.
+Extracting data from Yahoo Finance individually and across multiple stocks becomes a tedious process as one has to manually extract the data for each stock .

 With these problems in mind, Freeberg aims to resolve these issues by allowing the user to extract this data efficiently and use for the relevant analysis of publicly traded stocks.